Jpsstack/Vidya-ERP/README.md

 # Vidya-ERP
-Vidya ERP - An ERP application used for the educational institutions
+Vidya ERP - An ERP application used for educational institutions